HighSkyDAO/axie-ronin-bot/README.md

 ### Running in Docker container

-If you don't have docker installed yet do it with the command:
+If you don't have docker installed on your VPS, do it with the command:
 ```shell
 curl -fsSL https://get.docker.com -o get-docker.sh && sudo sh get-docker.sh && rm get-docker.sh
 ```